UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_05.md

 Notes:

-All of these feature values multiplied by the weights then adding the intercept, contribute to our prediction.
+All of these feature values multiplied by the coefficients then adding the intercept, contribute to our prediction.

-When we do this by hand using the model’s weights and intercept, we get the same as if we used `predict`.
+When we do this by hand using the model’s coefficients and intercept, we get the same as if we used `predict`.

 ---